Alysha11/first-milestone-project/README.md

 7. Tested the booking form contained correct validation by leaving input(s) empty, by trying incorrect input of email and finally by completing correctly and checking that I was directed to feedback info once submitted.

-Results were put in a table and can be seen [Here](https://github.com/Alysha11/first-milestone-project/blob/master/other/testingSpreadsheet.xlsx).
+Results of the tests were put in a table and can be seen [Here](https://github.com/Alysha11/first-milestone-project/blob/master/other/testingSpreadsheet.xlsx).